 In September 2012, Carol Hill was appointed the first female director of Catholic Care.
 Under her leadership, the organisation retains the vibrancy it displayed many years ago when it was founded in response to the social challenges of the times.

-The Catholic Church in Leeds Diocese continues to respond to the social challenges of today through its charity, Catholic Care.
-We continue to evolve our services to meet the needs of the vulnerable and disadvantaged in our own communities.
+The Catholic Church in the Leeds Diocese continues to respond to the social challenges of today through its charity, Catholic Care.
+We continue to evolve our services to meet the needs of the disadvantaged, vulnerable and marginalised in our own communities.